Heat Roll Past Sixers 120-85 In Game 5, Take 3-2 Series Lead

 And now Philadelphia must beat the Heat in Games 6 and 7, with almost all the odds pointing to how difficult that task will be.

 All-time in best-of-seven series, entering this round, teams that won Game 1 of a matchup ultimately prevail 75.6% of the time.
 Game 1 winners at home, 85% of the time.
 Teams that start a series with a 2-0 lead, 92.4% of the time.
-And teams that win Game 5 for a 3-2 series lead wind up advancing 82.2% of the time.READ MORE: Philadelphia Neighborhood Remembering Former Northeast High School Football Player Gunned Down Over Weekend
+And teams that win Game 5 for a 3-2 series lead wind up advancing 82.2% of the time.READ MORE: Georgia Authorities Respond To Controversial Traffic Stop Of Delaware State University Lacrosse Team Bus

 All those stats favor Miami, obviously.